contagon/handbook/handbook/29-meetings-in-the-church.md

 Ward conference is planned to meet local needs.
 It includes a sacrament meeting planned by the stake president.
 The stake president usually presides at the meeting, and a member of the bishopric usually conducts.

-During this meeting, a member of the stake presidency or high council presents the names of general, stake, and ward leaders for a sustaining vote.
+During this meeting, a member of the stake presidency or high council presents the names of general, stake, and ward leaders for sustaining.
 He uses the [Officers Sustained form](https://lcr.churchofjesuschrist.org/form/officers-sustained), prepared by the ward clerk.
 The bishop and stake president usually speak in the meeting.

 The ward holds regular priesthood and organization meetings as part of ward conference.
 Stake leaders may give instruction and assistance.
 They minister to ward leaders and members.